Learn how to set up and use 1Password with your Apple Watch.

 Apple’s WatchKit provides secret and authenticated communication between your Apple Watch and your iPhone.
 When you set up your Apple Watch you “pair” it with your phone in a manner that prevents anyone else from obtaining data sent back and forth between your phone and watch.

 Although the communication between your iPhone and your Apple Watch is protected by WatchKit security, copies of items that you add to Apple Watch will be stored on your iPhone in a less secure manner than is typical for 1Password.
-When you select an item to “Add to Apple Watch”, the item’s details are stored in the iOS Keychain on your iPhone.
+When you select an item to “Add to Apple Watch”, the item’s details are stored in the Watch Keychain.
 At that point they are only protected by your device passcode, rather than your 1Password Master Password.

 As a consequence, someone who has access to your watch while your phone is in range may be able to see the items stored on it.
 This is similar to how an intruder could peek at the credit cards in your wallet if it were left on a table.
 But just like a physical wallet, 1Password for Apple Watch is a great tool to have with you as long as it’s used responsibly.